 Branksomewood Road, Fleet | Coming soon

-This development has been granted planning permission and construction is due to commence Spring 2013.
+This retirement development of 46 one and two bedroom apartments has been granted planning permission and construction is due to commence in Winter 2013.

 Fleet has a thriving town centre with an enjoyable mix of individual shops plus the chain stores you'd expect.
 What makes Fleet stand out from other towns in the area is the amazing selection of restaurants and coffee shops.
 All are within walking distance and mostly on the high street.